 While tourism does not directly cause wildfires, certain tourism-related activities can exacerbate the risk of fire ignition.
-The most significant factor is the rise in human activity in fire prone regions.
-Campfires, smoking outside designated areas, the use of fireworks and sparks from vehicles or outdoor equipment can all unintentionally ignite fires.
-As more visitors explore natural areas, the likelihood of accidental ignition may grow.
-Off-road vehicles (ORVs), for example, can start fires when hot engines or exhaust systems come into contact with dry vegetation.

-Tourism development in or near wildland areas - such as the construction of hotels, lodges, roads and other infrastructure - can also heighten wildfire exposure.
-In some cases, fires may damage accommodations near natural attractions, reducing available lodging and affecting local tourism economies.
+The most significant factor is the increase in human activity in fire-prone areas.
+Campfires, smoking in non-designated areas, the use of fireworks, and even the friction sparks from vehicles or outdoor equipment can ignite fires.
+Many wildfires are human-caused, and with more tourists visiting natural areas, the likelihood of accidental ignitions can increase.
+The use of off-road vehicles (ORVs) can sometimes spark wildfires due to hot engines or exhaust systems when contacting dry vegetation.
+Tourism development, including the construction of hotels, resorts, roads, and other infrastructure, into wildland regions also increases the likelihood that a human-caused fire could start and spread.
+There are also concerns with wildfires burning accommodations (cabins, lodges, etc.) near natural attractions, thus reducing the supply of places where visitors could stay.

-The tourism industry is uniquely positioned to be part of the solution.
-With the right tools and partnerships, tourism stakeholders can play a vital role in mitigating environmental impacts and reviving affected areas through various strategies:
+The tourism industry can play a vital role in mitigating environmental impacts and reviving affected areas through various strategies:

-- Public education and outreach: Accurately communicate the safety and recovery of destinations post-wildfire to help revive tourism. - Fire safety awareness: Inform visitors about fire safety precautions and potential consequences of their activities to reduce accidental ignitions. - Regulation implementation: Enforce rules on campfires, smoking and off-road vehicle use in sensitive areas to prevent wildfires. - Infrastructure planning: Design tourism facilities by implementing fire-smart landscaping and construction techniques in wildfire-prone areas. - Insurance advocacy: Support State efforts to require insurance companies to maintain coverage for tourist attractions in fire-prone areas.
+- Public education and outreach: Accurately communicate the safety and recovery of destinations post-wildfire to help revive tourism. - Fire safety awareness: Inform visitors about fire safety precautions and potential consequences of their activities to reduce accidental ignitions. - Regulation implementation: Enforce rules on campfires, smoking, and off-road vehicle use in sensitive areas to prevent wildfires. - Infrastructure planning: Design tourism facilities by implementing fire-smart landscaping and construction techniques in wildfire-prone areas. - Insurance advocacy: Support State efforts to require insurance companies to maintain coverage for tourist attractions in fire-prone areas.

-The tourism industry also plays an important role in educating visitors about safe behavior in fire-prone areas such as forests, parks and wildland-adjacent destinations.
-This includes encouraging compliance with seasonal regulations - especially those related to campfires, smoking and equipment use.
-Proactive communication can significantly reduce the risk of human-caused wildfires.

-To support informed decision-making and regional preparedness, a key component of the Regional Strategic Tourism Plans and the Resiliency and Sustainability Scorecards is the development of an online dashboard.
-This tool is designed to deliver real-time and forecasted information, giving regional tourism teams access to up-to-date data on wildfire activity and risk in their areas.
+The tourism industry can also inform visitors of proper behavior when visiting fire prone areas, such as forests or parks; this can include an emphasis on complying with seasonal regulations around campfires.
+To address this issue and support proactive decision-making, a key feature of the Regional Strategic Tourism Plans and the Resiliency and Sustainability Scorecards is the development of an online dashboard.
+This dashboard aims to provide current and future forecasting information to provide regional tourism teams with up-to-date and accurate data on wildfire prevalence in their respective regions.